Utah school profile

 Eagle Gate College-Layton

 At Eagle Gate College-Layton, net price is what families actually pay after grants and scholarships.
-For families earning $0–$30,000, that was about $18K per year, about the same as the median among for-profit colleges in Utah ($19K), and higher than the median among colleges nationwide ($15K).
+For families in the $0–$30,000 income band, that was about $18K per year, about the same as the median among for-profit colleges in Utah ($19K), and higher than the median among colleges nationwide ($15K).

 Finish on time means completing within the normal time frame for the degree (for example, six years for a four-year bachelor's degree).
 About 38% of students finished on time, lower than the median among for-profit colleges in Utah (50%), and lower than the median among colleges nationwide (58%).
 That is lower than the 67% of full-time freshmen who returned for year 2.